Woman says theft accusation "stripped me of my dignity"

 "At no stage would our company ever wish to put any customer in this situation - it goes against everything in our Code of Conduct & Equal Opportunity Policy, which value treating customers and staff with dignity and respect.
 We do not tolerate discrimination in any form."

-But Lobo says no one has taken responsibility for wrongfully identifying her in the first place.
+Ēngari ko tā Lobo kaore ano tētahi kia tū me te korero no rātou ano te hē.

-"I'm not too sure who identified me because Portmans is saying security identified me but Portmans is saying security identified me.”
+"I'm not too sure who identified me because Portmans are saying security identified me but Portmans are saying security identified me.

-Lobo has since made light of the situation but says she has no immediate plans to shop at either premises again.
+Kei te whakaputa a Lobo i tēnei take ki te ao whānui engari ka kore rawa ia e hoko anō ki ēnei toa.